-The College Pathways Program at HACC, Central Pennsylvania's Community College, helps high school students to jump-start their college careers.
-In 2014-15, 595 high school students attended HACC's College Pathways programs thanks to generous EITC donors.
+The College in the High School (CHS) program at HACC, Central Pennsylvania's Community College, helps high school students to jump-start their college careers.
+In 2016-17, more than 300 HACC CHS students benefited from EITC funding - thanks to our generous donors.

 You can support highly motivated students like these by making a gift to the HACC Foundation's EITC fund to support scholarships for our CHS students.

 If you are an EITC-approved business, you will be eligible to receive a tax credit equal to 75 percent of your gift (90 percent if you agree to contribute the same amount for two consecutive years), up to $750,000 per taxable year.

 Eligible businesses are authorized to do business in Pennsylvania and are subject to one or more of the following taxes:

 About College in the High School at HACC

 Like you, HACC is committed to an economically strong and competitive region.
 High-quality higher education is the key to a highly skilled, well-prepared workforce.
 HACC's CHS program ensures that our region's brightest high school students have the opportunity to excel.

 Opportunities to attend college while still enrolled in high school help students graduate from high school with college credits already earned and to build the confidence they need to achieve their college dreams.
 All CHS course credits count toward a HACC degree and may transfer to four-year institutions.